Temple of Concord: History

-The murder of Gaius Gracchus in 121 BC marked a low point in the relationship between the emerging Roman aristocracy and the popular party, and was immediately followed by the reconstruction of the Temple of Concord by Lucius Opimius at the senate's behest, which was regarded as an utterly insincere attempt to clothe its actions in a symbolic act of reconciliation.
+The murder of Gaius Gracchus in 121 BC marked a low point in the relationship between the Roman aristocracy and the popular party.
+His death was immediately followed by further killings, this time of three thousand of Gracchus' supporters.
+Attempting to quell the subsequent unrest, Lucius Opimius, at the Senate's behest, ordered a fourth reconstruction of the Temple of Concord.
+The plebeians regarded this as an insincere attempt to clothe his actions in a symbolic act of reconciliation.
+The temple became a political battleground, with enraged plebeians using graffiti to place their own interpretations on the temple.
+In one incident, the words "a work of mad discord produces a temple of Concord" were carved under the temple's main inscription.

 From this period, the temple was frequently used as a meeting place for both the Senate and the Arval Brethren.
 Two important Senate meetings, including one in which Cicero delivered his Fourth Catilinarian speech and another in which Sejanus was condemned to death, took place in the Temple of Concord.

 A statue of Victoria placed on the roof of the temple was struck by lightning in 211 BC, and prodigies were reported in the Concordiae, the neighborhood of the temple, in 183 and 181.
-Little else is heard of the temple until 7 BC, when the future emperor Tiberius undertook another restoration, which lasted until AD 10, when the structure was rededicated on the 16th of January as the Aedes Concordiae Augustae, the Temple of Concordia of Augustus.
+Little else is heard of the temple until 7 BC, when the future emperor Tiberius undertook another restoration, which lasted until AD 10, when the structure was rededicated on 16 January as the Aedes Concordiae Augustae, the Temple of Concordia of Augustus.

 This new temple served as a museum for a number of works of art, many of which are described by Pliny.
 The fine collection consisted primarily of Greek art including a statue of Hestia, several group bronzes, and panel paintings by famous Greek painters including Zeuxis, Nikias and Theoros.